Skip to primary content

 Hallucination Control

 RAG offers a structural advantage in hallucination management.
-Because the model generates responses grounded in retrieved passages, you can trace every claim back to a source document.
-This traceability is not just useful for debugging — it is often a compliance requirement in regulated industries.
+The model generates responses grounded in retrieved passages, allowing claims to be traced back to a source document.
+This traceability aids debugging and is often a compliance requirement in regulated industries.

-Fine-tuned models, by contrast, generate from internalized patterns.
-When they hallucinate, there is no retrieval log to inspect.
-The error is embedded in the weights themselves, making it harder to diagnose and correct.
-For use cases where factual accuracy is non-negotiable — financial reporting, clinical decision support, legal analysis — RAG's citation chain provides a critical safety net.
+Fine-tuned models generate from internalized patterns.
+When they hallucinate, no retrieval log exists to inspect.
+The error is embedded in the weights, making diagnosis and correction harder.
+For use cases where factual accuracy is non-negotiable—financial reporting, clinical decision support, legal analysis—RAG's citation chain provides a critical safety net.

-That said, fine-tuning can reduce hallucination in a different way: by teaching the model to say "I don't know" more reliably, or to constrain its outputs to specific formats and vocabularies.
-The two approaches are complementary, not mutually exclusive.
+Fine-tuning can also reduce hallucination by teaching the model to say "I don't know" more reliably.
+It can also constrain outputs to specific formats and vocabularies.
+The two approaches are complementary.

 Cost and Implementation Complexity

-RAG requires infrastructure: a vector database, an embedding pipeline, a retrieval layer, and careful chunk-sizing strategy.
+RAG requires infrastructure: a vector database, an embedding pipeline, a retrieval layer, and a careful chunk-sizing strategy.
 The operational surface area is larger.
-But the per-query cost is predictable, and you avoid the significant upfront investment of curating training datasets and running fine-tuning jobs.
+However, the per-query cost is predictable, and you avoid significant upfront investment in curating training datasets and running fine-tuning jobs.

-Fine-tuning demands high-quality labeled data — typically hundreds to thousands of curated examples — and specialized expertise to manage training hyperparameters, evaluate convergence, and prevent catastrophic forgetting.
-The initial investment is steep, but once deployed, inference is straightforward and often faster, since there is no retrieval step.
+Fine-tuning demands high-quality labeled data, typically hundreds to thousands of curated examples.
+It also requires specialized expertise to manage training hyperparameters, evaluate convergence, and prevent catastrophic forgetting.
+The initial investment is steep.

-For most enterprises starting their AI journey, RAG offers a faster path to production with lower risk.
-Fine-tuning becomes justified when you have proven the use case and have the data quality to support it.
+Once deployed, fine-tuned inference is straightforward and often faster, as there's no retrieval step.
+For most enterprises beginning their AI journey, RAG offers a faster path to production with lower risk.
+Fine-tuning becomes justified once the use case is proven and data quality supports it.

 The Decision Matrix